eiConsole Tutorial Basic

 Note, that some of the transports may not be able to work properly with simultaneous connections or will be limited to some number of them.

 You will build this tree with all of the rules that you need to determine what information needs to be sent to which target systems.
-Select the Rules node by left clicking and right click to add a rule.
+Select the Rules node by left-clicking and click on the Add Rule button to add a rule (or right-click on the node).

 There are several ways to associate expressions with rules.
 Most commonly you will use an XPath Query.

-Now, when this Routing Module is executed any time that the Desired Target equals System A (as seen in the diagram below) you will send the data along to this defined Transport.
+Now, when this Routing Module has executed any time that the Desired Target equals System A (as seen in the diagram below) you will send the data along to this defined Transport.

-You can add additional rules by right clicking the Rules node again and selecting Add Rule and continuing in the manner that you did before.
+You can add additional rules by clicking the Add Rule button again (or right-clicking the Rules node) and continuing in the manner that you did before.

 Rules can also be combined using Boolean operators.
-This can be done by setting the Expression as a Logical AND or Logical OR rather than an XPath Query.
+This can be done by clicking the Add Expression selecting an expression type as a Logical AND or Logical OR rather than an XPath Query.

 You can also query Transaction Attributes associated with a message using the Transaction Attribute Query option.